‘Everything is broken’

 That said, it is of course not only our patients who are broken.
-We, some more than others, are broken too, physically, emotionally and spiritually, both inherently and as a result of circumstances be they our neglecting ourselves, our being treated badly by others, or simply as a consequence of long years in a job that has taken its toll.
+Some of us are broken too, physically, emotionally and spiritually, as a result of our neglecting ourselves, being treated badly by the job and others or simply as a result of long years in a career that has taken its toll.
 We all sometimes need the help of others if we are going to make it through – it’s no shame to ask for it.
-Because we too would sometimes benefit from being taken aside by a master craftsman, to place ourselves in the hands of one who genuinely values us, understands our inner workings and has all the skill, patience and kindness required to complete the good work he begins in putting us back together.
+Because we too would sometimes benefit from being taken aside by a master craftsman, to put ourselves in the hands of one who genuinely values us, understands our inner workings and has all the skill, patience and kindness required to put us back together.

 Perhaps then we too need to visit The Repair Shop.
 If we do we may find ourselves reassured that everything really can be fixed, that everything really can be put right.
 Furthermore, having spent a little time there, someone, somewhere might just experience the joy of having us back, a little less broken than we were before.